Dr Michael Dizon

 Papers I Teach

-Michael's research mainly involves the socio-legal study of technology, creativity and innovation.
-He has conducted and published research on a wide range of law and technology topics including encryption, hacking, cybercrime, information security, intellectual property, and technology regulation.
+Michael has conducted and published research on law and technology topics such as encryption, hacking, information security, cybercrime, intellectual property, and technology regulation.

 Find more research publications by Michael Dizon